samcartersmith/cds/web/CONTRIBUTING.md

 ## Package

 To enable using CDS-web outside mono/repo, an npm package is available through the Coinbase internal npm registry.
 The package contains both a commonjs bundle created by rollup at `dist/` and babel transpiled ES modules at `lib/`.
-The typescript declarations are at `typing`.
+The typescript declarations are at `typings`.
 To split up the CSS code, we wrote a custom babel plugin to take linaria transpiled styles and put them into `.css` files corresponding to the `.js` files.

 ## Publishing